jqcorreia/tudo/README.md

 - Tray icons, interactable
 - TOML configuration (with sane defaults)
 - Extendable in Lua
-- Minimal list of dependencies
+- Minimal list of dependencies, i.e no UI toolkit

 ## Dependencies
 - SDL2 with `ttf` and `image`